 CARACALLA

-ROMAN COINSROMAN COINS
+ROMAN COINS

 Issued to commemorate victory in Britain.
 Compared to the Antonine period, the Severan base metal coinage lost most of its importance; it was replaced by the devalued silver denarius even for smallest daily transactions.
 As a result the coins are quite uncommon, especially the as, and an attractive example such as this British victory commemorative is quite rare.
 Between 208 and 210 A.D.
 Septimius Severus and his son Caracalla campaigned into Scotland (then Caledonia) and also restored Hadrian's Wall.
 The victories in the north pacified the island for the remainder of the century, but the aged Septimius died at Eburacum (York) in 211 A.D.